 Reintroducing left-side sleeping should be gradual:

-• Start by lying partially on your back with a slight tilt toward your left side.
+- Start by lying mostly on your back with a slight tilt toward your left side.

-• Use pillows strategically placed behind your back and under your knees for support.
+- Use pillows behind your back, near your shoulder, and under your knees for support.

-• If comfortable after several nights, increase time spent fully on your left side.
+- If comfortable after several nights, slowly increase the time spent partly or fully on your left side.

 This approach minimizes strain while allowing you to regain your preferred sleeping posture safely.